Premarital Questions That Will Help You Understand Your Partner

 What do you want in life?

-This is the most important thing for you and your partner to discuss.
+This is the most important premarital counseling questions for you and your partner to discuss.
 You want to know what they want in life, and you want to know if it matches up with what you want in life.
 If they want to go live in another country and stay close to home, you need to discuss this.
 You want to make sure you understand each other right from the start, so you can make sure that you are on the same page and your marriage will not be over before it even begins.

 What do you think about money?